As a member of the Society, you’ll enjoy many benefits:

 - assist with running the Society’s library, including accessioning and cataloguing.
 The Library group meets weekly on Wednesday mornings.
 If you are interested, contact the Librarian;

 - support the annual lecture programme, by helping to set up the audio-visual arrangements from time to time.
-Contact the Lecture Secretary for more details.
+Contact firstname.lastname@example.org for more details.